open-forest-observatory/geograypher/README.md

 The website provides a good overview of how to use `dvc`.
 In most cases, all you need to do is `dvc pull <filename>` to obtain the data.

 ### Running
-Currently the only entrypoint is `semantic_mesh_pytorch3d/entrypoints/mesh_render.py`.
+One entrypoint is `multiview_prediction_toolkit/entrypoints/mesh_render.py`.
 The command line interface provides several options that are described there.

+There are also scripts in `dev`.
+The aim of these is to for prototyping specific tasks in a way that is more specific or less generic.
+Ideally, after sufficient development, these scripts will be moved into `entrypoints` or deleted in unnecessary.